 Qualified support is provided for the AWS SDK for Java client.

-Here is an example of configuring the AWS Java SDK (https://aws.amazon.com/documentation/sdk-for-java/) to talk to Object Storage's Amazon S3-compatible endpoints:
+Here is an example of configuring the AWS SDK for Java (https://aws.amazon.com/documentation/sdk-for-java/) to talk to Object Storage's Amazon S3-compatible endpoints:

 // Get S3 credentials from the console and put them here